usegalaxy-eu/website/_events/2021-09-15-sars-cov-2-training.md

 The goal of this workshop is to enable groups doing SARS-CoV-2 sequencing using amplicon methods (like ARTICv3, ARTICv4, NEBNext VarSkip, Midnight, ...) to quickly learn how to use pre-built workflows to gnerate consensus sequences.
 After the workshop, participants will be able to upload viral sequencing data from illumina an d ONT sequencers, call variants, create consensus sequences appropriate for submission to public databases, and produce quality and lineage reports.

 It will be a 1-day event introducing scalable and reproducible SARS-CoV-2 data analysis with Galaxy.
-People who are new to galaxy can use existing galaxy training materials to prepare ahead of the workshop.
+People who are new to Galaxy can use existing Galaxy training materials to prepare ahead of the workshop.
 During the workshop, there will be live support in chat and live Q&A sessions, in which experts from NEB and the Galaxy community will answer questions.

 <br>